beartype/beartype/README.rst

     **type-checking violation** (i.e., when an object to be type-checked violates the type hint annotating that object).
 Because type-checking violations are why we are all here, instances of this exception type provide additional read-only public properties.

-Inspect these properties at runtime to resolve any lingering doubts about which coworkers you need to blame in Git commit messages:
+    Inspect these properties at runtime to resolve any lingering doubts about which coworkers you need to blame in your next Git commit:

     .. _BeartypeCallHintViolation.culprits: